ska-sa/katcp-python/doc/tutorial.rst

 called once for each sensor the device should contain.
 You may create the sensor objects inside :meth:`setup_sensors` (as done in the example) or elsewhere if you wish.

 Request handlers are added to the server by creating methods whose names start with "request\_".
 These methods take two arguments -- the client socket that the request came from and the request message.
 Notice that the message argument is missing from the methods in the example.
-This is a result of the :meth:`request` decorator that has been applied to the methods.
+This is a result of the :meth:`request <katcp.kattypes.request>` decorator that has been applied to the methods.

-The :meth:`request` decorator takes a list of :class:`kattype <katcp.kattypes.KatcpType`
-objects describing the request arguments.
+The :meth:`request <katcp.kattypes.request>` decorator takes a list of :class:`kattype <katcp.kattypes.KatcpType>` objects describing the request arguments.
 Once the arguments have been checked they are passed in to the underlying request method as additional parameters instead of the request message.

-The :meth:`return_reply` decorator performs a similar operation for replies.
+The :meth:`return_reply <katcp.kattypes.return_reply>` decorator performs a
+similar operation for replies.
 Once the request method returns a tuple (or list) of reply arguments, the decorator checks the values of the arguments and constructs a suitable reply message.

-Use of the :meth:`request` and :meth:`return_reply` decorators is encouraged but entirely optional.
+Use of the :meth:`request <katcp.kattypes.request>` and :meth:`return_reply`
+decorators is encouraged but entirely optional.

 Message dispatch is handled in much the same way as described in the client example, with the exception that there are not :meth:`unhandled_request`,